lsst-ts/observatory-ops-docs/Observatory-Control-System/Scheduler/night-time-operations/index.rst

     This operation will continue until the Scheduler is close enough such that it can queue the target in the ScriptQueue.

 If for any reason you expect the Scheduler should be able to provide a target and it is not, there might be something wrong with the telemetry stream or the *scheduling algorithm* configuration.
-To throubleshoot these conditions, see :ref:`troubleshooting-the-scheduling-algorithm`.
+To troubleshoot these conditions, see :ref:`troubleshooting-the-scheduling-algorithm`.

 .. _scheduler-night-time-operation-troubleshooting-recovering-from-a-script-execution-failure: